Sørfjorden (Osterøy)

 Sørfjorden is a 30 km long fjord in Vestland county, Norway.
-The fjord flows around the west and south sides of the island of Osterøy, going through the municipalities of Osterøy, Bergen, and Vaksdal.
+The fjord flows around the west and south sides of the island of Osterøy, going through Osterøy Municipality, Bergen Municipality, and Vaksdal Municipality.
 The fjord begins at the village of Vaksdal where the Veafjorden flows into the Sørfjorden, it then heads west and then north before emptying into the Osterfjorden.
 The fjord flows past the following villages: Bruvik, Vaksdal, Hausvik, Garnes, Ytre Arna, Hylkje, Breistein, Valestrandfossen, Steinstø and Hamre.